 Container Gardens and Indoor Gardening

 So, you live in an apartment and don’t have a yard?
-Got a window?
+You can still garden to save money if you have a window!
 You can grow all sorts of small vegetables and herbs in a sunny window, or supply some grow lights.
 I would recommend herbs, since herbs can get pretty expensive – and the fresh ones taste so much better – making the most mundane dishes come alive.
 It can also be a real kick snipping fresh herbs off your window garden while cooking!
 (If you get really good at this, small potted herbs are a cute gift, and can turn into a little part time home based business for you!)